Our April Tigers

 Our April Tigers begins with "Over Water," a graceful piece with a slow groove and several international spices in the instrumentation.
 Sometimes very peaceful, sometimes more mysterious, all of the artists seem to have pretty equal roles in the music.
 There is a gorgeous video for this piece (link to the left of this review).
 I dare you to sit still while listening to "Disappear"!
 It begins with a lively drum beat (bongos?) and a variety of interesting electronic sounds before becoming more melodic and/or ambient with a driving beat.
 Jeff Oster's horn is especially effective on this one!
 "Morning Bell" is much lighter and is as peaceful as watching a sunrise over the ocean.
 "Visceral Organ" is another piece that makes it impossible to sit still while listening.
 Upbeat and almost playful with its driving beat and electronic sounds, I think my computer is smiling right now!
 Michael Manring and his bass really shine and propel the music!
 Great stuff!!!
 "So Fragile" doesn't seem to be overly delicate with its powerful rhythms and strong bass, but Oster's horn gives the piece a mysterious feeling - especially when he's playing with the mute - intriguing!
 "Hope Haunts" has an easy flow and a gentle uplifting feeling that warms and soothes - beautiful!
 "Temporality" is very possibly the most difficult piece of the seven to define - not a bad thing at all!
 Hard-driving, vibrant percussion take the piece spiraling skyward as the bass, horn, guitar and electronics swirl all around it.
 Compelling is a good word for this one - an amazing piece of music and an awesome album!

-Our April Tigers is available from Amazon and Apple Music/iTunes.
-A limited number of CDs will be available from Michael Whalen's website.
-More links will be added as they become available.
+Our April Tigers is available from Amazon and Apple Music/iTunes as well as many streaming sites including Spotify.
+A limited number of CDs are available from Michael Whalen's website.
 Don't miss this one!

 March 21, 2023